Biohacking Sleep for Cognitive Function

 4. Herbal sleep aids: Chamomile tea or valerian root can help relax your nervous system, encouraging a more peaceful slumber.

-Understanding how various food influences our bodies is key in optimising our rest periods.
+Understanding how various influences our bodies is key in optimising our rest periods.

-Next, let’s examine how consumption may hinder this process.
+Next, let’s examine how caffeine and alcohol consumption may hinder this process.

 The Effect of Caffeine and Alcohol on Sleep